OPS-E2E-PPE/VBA-Docs/api/PowerPoint.ColorEffect.To.md

 ---
-title: ColorEffect.To Property (PowerPoint)
+title: ColorEffect.To property (PowerPoint)
 keywords: vbapp10.chm659005
 f1_keywords:
 - vbapp10.chm659005
-ms.prod: powerpoint
 api_name:
 - PowerPoint.ColorEffect.To
 ms.assetid: c5a3a2bd-c33a-13ed-b2fd-e9ebb1f446e1
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# ColorEffect.To Property (PowerPoint)
+# ColorEffect.To property (PowerPoint)

 Sets or returns a **ColorFormat** object that represents the RGB color value of an animation behavior.
 Read/write.

 ## Syntax

 _expression_. `To`

-_expression_ A variable that represents a [ColorEffect](./PowerPoint.ColorEffect.md) object.
+_expression_ A variable that represents a [ColorEffect](PowerPoint.ColorEffect.md) object.

 ## Return value